For a list of recipients,

 - The author(s) need not hold BISA membership.

-- The deadline for submission for nominations is the 4.00pm Friday 18th January 2019.
+- The deadline for submission for nominations is 4.00pm on Friday 24 January 2020.

 - The Prize will be judged by a committee appointed by the Vice-Chair of BISA, acting on behalf of the Executive Committee.

 - Online nominations are received and reviewed by the BISA Research Committee.
-At that stage decisions are made on the basis of the online nomination forms, and no copies of the book are required at this point.
+At that stage decisions are made on the basis of the online nomination forms, and no copies of the book are required.

 - Please ensure you make the case for the nomination (why should it be regarded as Excellent, Innovative, High Academic Quality etc) and please do not just describe the book subject area or provide the dust cover notes.